-The Leadership Partners programme is a joint initiative between ERO and the sector - supported by: SPANZ, NZPF, NZSTA, NZAIMS.
+The Leadership Partners programme is a joint initiative between ERO and the sector.

 A leadership partner is a school leader who is part of our year-long professional development programme.
 The partner has had ERO training and is designated as a review officer.

 The programme aims to:

 - extend leaders' understanding of external evaluation practice / grow evaluative capacity in sector - create the potential for leaders to develop insights into their own school through the opportunity of contributing to review of others - build strong enduring partnerships and networks / build trust and confidence - have school leaders share their expertise across the sector, in ways that further enhance the review process for both schools and ERO.

 What happens next?

-ERO expects to have introduced all schools to Te Ara Huarau in 2023 Your school will be notified when ERO plans to introduce you to Te Ara Huarau.
-Your board and senior leaders will be invited to an information meeting.
-Following the meeting your evaluation partner will be in touch to arrange to meet with you and your leaders to begin working together.
+ERO is introducing schools to Te Ara Huarau incrementally

+Following this meeting your evaluation partner will be in touch to arrange to meet with you and your leaders to begin working together.